shipdocs/plandex/docs/docs/hosting/cloud.md

 ## Overview

 :::info
-Plandex Cloud is winding down as of 10/3/2025 and is no longer accepting new users.
+Plandex Cloud is winding down as of 10/3/2025 and is no longer accepting new users. <a href="https://plandex.ai/blog/winding-down">Learn more.</a>
 :::

 Plandex Cloud is the easiest and most reliable way to use Plandex.
 You'll be prompted to start a trial when you launch the [REPL](../repl.md) with `plandex` or create your first plan with `plandex new`.